20 Tips to Prepare for Your Retreat

 - Consider The Substance – Carefully consider the quality of the substance that the healer is dispensing during the ceremony.
 Talk to others who have ingested preparations made by the same person or group.
 Try to determine which substance(s) will be used and at what dosage.
 If you have never ingested this material, research its effects, possible benefits and drawbacks.
 If you are new to the material, consider ingesting at the lowest dosage offered.

 - Find Local Ceremonies – Consider taking part in ceremonies in your own community or a nearby location.
 A growing number of shamans travel to locations in the U.S., Canada and Europe.
 These practitioners can be held accountable under laws within these jurisdictions.
-Determine if there is a local ceremonial healer you are comfortable working with or travel to Peru to have an authentic Ayahuasca retreat.
+Determine if there is a local ceremonial healer you are comfortable working with.

 - Journey With Friends – Go to the ceremony with a trusted friend or group of people you know.
 While they themselves may not be able to watch over you while participating in the ceremony, having friends with you before, during and after the ritual can provide support and a familiar frame of reference.